Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

 Another potential delay stems from the method people use to file their taxes.
 Those who submit returns by mail may also experience delays in receiving their stimulus payment.
 Paper returns take longer to process than electronic returns, and the agency is experiencing a backlog brought on, at least in part, by the pandemic.
 As with most office workers, many IRS employees have had to do their jobs from home.
 Paper returns were inaccessible and sat waiting in trailers.
 About 6.7 million returns had yet to be processed by the end of January.

-Aside from personal delays, institutional factors could affect when someone’s money actually arrives.
-The IRS is right in the middle of tax season.
-While CARES Act checks went out around the same time last year, the tax deadline had been pushed from April 15 to July 15.
-The second stimulus check was distributed before the 2020 tax season began.
-This time, though, the IRS is responsible for distributing millions of relief payments while accepting and processing millions of tax returns.
-The tax deadline has been pushed until mid-May, which could relieve some of the burden.
-But instituting the tax break on the first $10,200 of unemployment benefits, as stipulated in the stimulus package, may also draw resources away from sending out relief payments.

-Distributing periodic Child Tax Credit checks is another task that will fall to the IRS.
-While that isn’t due to start until July, organizing the program is likely already underway.
+As of last week, any pending stimulus checks will be sent by mail.
+That includes the batch of 15 million paper checks and five million EIP debit cards.
+But the U.S. Postal Service has its own issues, including deepening financial losses.
+Addressing their issues is a long-term problem.
+But the slow delivery times that have become the norm are creating short-term issues for those expecting checks.

-The IRS has prioritized sending payments to those with current information in their system, meaning those who filed their taxes for 2019 or 2020 or used the non-filers tool when it was available last year.
-However, some recipients of Social Security who don’t file taxes have experienced delays.
-Members of the House Ways and Means Committee estimate that about 30 million Social Security recipients are still awaiting a stimulus check.
+The IRS prioritized sending payments to those with current information in their system, meaning those who filed their taxes for 2019 or 2020 or used the non-filers tool when it was available last year.
+However, some recipients of Social Security who don’t file taxes have also experienced delays.
+Members of the House Ways and Means Committee estimated that about 30 million Social Security recipients were still awaiting a stimulus check as of last week.

 According to a letter from the House Ways and Means Committee to the heads of the IRS and SSA, “Over the past year, the IRS and SSA have worked closely together to ensure that the previous rounds of direct payments were paid promptly and automatically to these beneficiaries, even if they do not normally have a tax return filing requirement because they fall below the income threshold for filing.”